Statement on Social Media

 Cyberstalking and Cyberbullying have both become forms of harassment not only at the junior high and high school level but also at the collegiate level as well.
 Data according to an August 2009 Student Affairs Today Article entitled 'Act no to address cyberstalking to protect students, institution' states that 13% of college women were stalked and 25% of those same women reported some form of cyberstalking.
 Cyberstalking and Cyberbullying may come in the form of e-mails, text messages, use of online social networking sites, cell phones, cameras, and even GPS units.

-The Clarion University Student Code of Conduct, in conjunction with the policies and procedures set forth through the Office of Social Equity addresses Cyberstalking & Cyberbullying as a form of harassment and/or discrimination.
-It is important that students report being harassed to University Police, The Office of Social Equity, and/or the Office of Judicial & Mediation Services to investigate the issue, talk about options and students rights, as well as to provide on or off campus resources as needed.
+The PennWest Clarion Student Code of Conduct, in conjunction with the policies and procedures set forth through the Office of Social Equity addresses Cyberstalking & Cyberbullying as a form of harassment and/or discrimination.
+It is important that students report being harassed to University Police, The Office of Social Equity, and/or the Office of Student Conduct & Community Development to investigate the issue, talk about options and students rights, as well as to provide on or off campus resources as needed.

 HOW ARE PEOPLE CYBERBULLIED OR CYBERSTALKED?